 At dusk, we should find the inquisitive Crab-eating Fox as we search for Tropical Screech Owl, Great Horned Owl and Common Potoo.
 Three nights Pousada Piuval

-Bidding a reluctant farewell to Pousada Puival, will head southwest some 90 kilometres today, to Porto Jofre at the end of the Transpantaneira, for a three-night stay in a very nice hotel at the edge of the Rio Cuiaba.
+Bidding farewell to Pousada Puival, will head southwest 100kms or so today, to Porto Jofre at the end of the Transpantaneira, for a three-night stay.
 Travel is slow along this highway at the best of times, which will give us the opportunity to look out for some uncommon roadside birds - such as the beautiful Scarlet-headed Blackbird.

 We will spend our time at Porto Jofre covering a mix of habitats, either on foot or via short road journeys along the Transpantaneira.
 However, a particular focus of our time here will be to try and gain good sightings of South America's biggest - the Jaguar!
 This area has become one of the most reliable places on Earth to see this impressive feline and the famous Caiman-eating Jaguars were filmed by the BBC in this region.

 Our boat trips will to some extent concentrate on seeing Jaguars, which retreats to the woodland along the rivers edge during the day and has a tendency to lie out near the waters’ edge.
 Of course, encounters with a Jaguar are far from guaranteed, even though the boatmen are primed with information on the most recent sightings, but there will be a good possibility of success.